SciML/FiniteVolumeMethod.jl/docs/src/interface.md

 # Custom constraints

 You can also provide custom constraints.
-Rather than outlining this precisely here, it is best explained in the tutorials, the clearest tutorial being [this one](tutorials/mean_exit_time_on_a_compound_disk_and_differential_algebraic_equations.md).
+Rather than outlining this precisely here, it is best explained in the tutorials, namely [this tutorial](tutorials/solving_mazes_with_laplaces_equation.md).
 We note that one useful function for this is `compute_flux`, which allows you to compute the flux across a given edge.
 The docstring for `compute_flux` is below, and this function is public API.

 ```@docs
 compute_flux